As the United States is confronting pervasive issues of racism and injustice, our treatment facility considers this time to be a teachable moment.

 Health disparities among different racial groups are driven primarily by social and economic factors that affect populations, not just individual people who are struggling.

-This guide may help explain why it’s important to look at the systems that produce these disparities and how these can show in addiction treatment spaces.
+This guide may help explain why it’s important to look at the systems that produce these disparities and how these can show up in addiction treatment spaces.

 We provide a glance at how addiction treatment facilities can better meet the needs of diverse populations in consideration of the unique struggles imposed by marginalization.